Peeling Context from Cause for Molecular Property Prediction

+\textbf{Datasets.} We evaluate CLaP on nine molecular property prediction datasets, categorized into two standardized evaluation settings: in-distribution (ID) and out-of-distribution (OOD).
+An overview of dataset statistics is provided in Table~\ref{tab:our_dataset_stats}.

+In the in-distribution setting, we apply random splits to four representative small-molecule and peptide benchmarks commonly used in prior work: ESOL (aqueous solubility)~\citep{ESOL}, FreeSolv (hydration free energy)~\citep{FreeSolv}, Lipo (octanol/water partition coefficient)~\citep{Lipo}, and CycPeptMPDB (passive permeability of cyclic peptides)~\citep{CycPeptMPDB}.

+To evaluate robustness under distribution shift, we adopt preset scaffold-based OOD splits on five additional datasets from TDC~\citep{tdc}: Half\_Life\_Obach, Solubility, Toxicity, Hepatocyte, and Microsome, which cover absorption, excretion, and toxicity properties.

-\textbf{Baselines.} We compare against two representative categories of methods: (i) \emph{architecture-centric} models that focus on network design for molecular property prediction, including MAT~\citep{MAT} (Molecule Attention Transformer) and FP-GNN~\citep{Cai2022FPGNN} (Fingerprints and Graph Neural Networks); and (ii) \emph{causality-oriented} approaches that aim to improve prediction by explicitly modeling causal structures or mitigating confounding, including DIR~\citep{DIR} (Discovering Invariant Rationales) and CAL~\citep{CAL} (Causal Attention Learning).
-For causality-oriented models originally designed for classification, we retain their core architectures and modify only the output head to perform regression (i.e., single-scalar prediction), preserving their causal mechanisms unchanged.
-See Appendix~\ref{sec:baseline_implementation_details} for further implementation details.
+\textbf{Baselines.} We compare CLaP with two major categories of molecular property prediction methods for direct comparison: (i) \emph{architecture-centric} models that emphasize network design, including representative MAT~\citep{MAT} (Molecule Attention Transformer), FP-GNN~\citep{Cai2022FPGNN} (Fingerprint-enhanced GNN), GSL~\citep{GSL} (Graph Structure Learning), and MolFCL~\citep{MolFCL} (fragment- and functional-group-aware contrastive learning); and (ii) \emph{causality-oriented} approaches that improve prediction by modeling causal structure or mitigating confounding effects, including DIR~\citep{DIR} (Discovering Invariant Rationales) and CAL~\citep{CAL} (Causal Attention Learning).
+We also include CGR~\citep{CGL} (Causal Graph Learning), which leverages causal intervention to enhance molecular regression.
+For causality-based models originally proposed for classification, we preserve their causal mechanisms and adapt only the output layer for regression.
+See Appendix~\ref{sec:baseline_implementation_details} for further baseline implementation details.